laboyd001/documentation/postman_oauth_to_salesforce.md

 For either of these codes, the response body will contain an error attribute:
 `{"error" : "This is what went wrong."}`

-If ther are any errors in a request, no records will get created or updated in Salesforce.
+If ther are any errors in a request, no records will get created in Salesforce.

 ## API Calls
---------------TODO: FINISH BELOW

 ### Waitlist Unauthenticated Attendees for Ticket Event Items
 Post Attendees that want to get added to a waitlist for a ticket Event Item.
 Multiple Attendees and multiple Event Item tickets are supported.
 If there is waitlist capacity remaining, each Attendee will be added to the waitlist for the submitted Event Item ticket.